 Dates and Times to visit the Ice Castle

-Dates and hours of the Wisconsin Ice Castle is weather dependent.
-Dates and Times will be posted HERE on Ice Castle website.
+The dates and hours of the Wisconsin Ice Castle are weather dependent.
+Dates and Times will be posted HERE on the Ice Castle website.

 Is a visit to Wisconsin Ice Castle worth the price?